rolazar/level-1-course-content/week-5/day-1/Lb-class-materials/day-1-assignment.md

-# Homework for Week 5: Day 1 – Introduction to Git and Basic Concepts
+# Week 5: Day 1 – Introduction to Git and Basic Concepts

-You've had an informative morning session learning about the significance of source control and the basics of Git.
-Your homework assignment is designed to reinforce what you've learned so far and prepare you for the next class.
+You've had an informative session learning about the significance of source control and the basics of Git.
+Your workshop assignment is designed to reinforce what you've learned so far and prepare you for the next class.

 ## Instructions